 We are assessing the need for planned preventative maintenance against essential emergency call outs.
 At this point we will be guided by our customers’ needs and requests, providing this does not put our team and other citizens at risk.
 This process is likely to change in the coming weeks, so our Senior Leadership Team is reviewing work for our Technicians daily.

 Prior to shops, bars, gyms, restaurants etc. being temporarily closed, our Technicians worked additional hours to ensure – where possible – that the fire safety systems of our customer sites were maintained to normal working order.

 We have been looking at the risk to staff and how to minimise, as much as we can, the impact of any exposure.
 We therefore have decided that for any sites we deem as high risk we will only be responding to emergency call outs and not doing any planned preventative maintenance.
-Churches Fire will firstly aim to solve any issues over the phone with attendance on-site for a call out as a last resort.
+Churches Fire & Security will firstly aim to solve any issues over the phone with attendance on-site for a call out as a last resort.
 For all other sites, with agreement from our customers, we will carry on business as usual subject to some additional safety protocols: